New patrons

-The New Patrons, in French Nouveaux commanditaires, are a series of art projects since the 1990s following a protocol that was drawn up by Belgian artist François Hers.
-The terms "Nouveaux commanditaires" or "New Patrons" refer equally to the protocol that was established in 1990, the subsequent cultural policy movement, and to the resulting artworks, as well as to the multiple mediation organisations responsible for overseeing the art projects around the world.
-New Patrons are the individuals who initiate the commissioning of a said artistic project.
+The New Patrons (French: Nouveaux commanditaires) are a series of art projects initiated in the 1990s following a protocol drawn up by Belgian artist François Hers.
+The terms "Nouveaux commanditaires" or "New Patrons" refer to the protocol established in 1990, the subsequent cultural policy movement, the resulting artworks, and the various mediation organisations responsible for overseeing the projects internationally.
+New Patrons are the individuals who initiate the commissioning of an artistic project.

-The protocol followed by the New Patrons dictates the basic stages in the construction of an artistic project that is intended to be democratic and whose origin is a commission from citizens, residents, employees or any other group of people with a motivated interest in the development of a work of art.
+The protocol followed by the New Patrons outlines the main stages in developing an artistic project conceived as democratic in nature and originating from a commission by citizens, residents, employees, or any other group with a motivated interest in the creation of a work of art.

-The initiative was established in France, under the impetus of the Fondation de France, from 1990 to 2022.
-It was established in Belgium in 2000, and later in Germany, Spain, Italy, Switzerland and a dozen other countries.
-Through several hundred projects, it has involved many leading figures in contemporary art, such as Daniel Buren, Luciano Fabro, Christian Boltanski, Harun Farocki, Angela Bulloch, Michelangelo Pistoletto, Wim Delvoye, Jean-Michel Othoniel, Erwin Wurm, as well as personalities from the worlds of architecture, music and design.
-The Protocol has also inspired sociologists, philosophers and art historians, and has been the subject of sustained research, most notably by Bruno Latour, Vinciane Despret, Laurence Bertrand-Dorléac, Joseph L. Koerner, Jean-Michel Frodon.
+The initiative was first established in France under the impetus of the Fondation de France, which supported it from 1990 to 2022.
+It was introduced in Belgium in 2000, followed by Germany, Spain, Italy, Switzerland, and several other countries.
+Through several hundred projects, the movement has engaged numerous prominent figures in contemporary art, including Daniel Buren, Luciano Fabro, Christian Boltanski, Harun Farocki, Angela Bulloch, Michelangelo Pistoletto, Wim Delvoye, Jean-Michel Othoniel, and Erwin Wurm, as well as contributors from architecture, music, and design.
+The protocol has also influenced sociologists, philosophers, and art historians, and has been the subject of sustained scholarly research, notably by Bruno Latour, Vinciane Despret, Laurence Bertrand-Dorléac, Joseph Koerner, and Jean-Michel Frodon.